An upscale resort in West Maui offers lovely and spacious villas on Kaanapali Beach

 SURFING – There are surf lessons available nearby at Kaanapali Beach, further south where Whaler’s Village is.
 Or if you already surf, you can rent a surfboard for the day or multiple days and they will deliver it to you, which my husband did.

-I was really hoping, no – counting on, getting an upgrade from the 1-bedroom I had reserved on Bonvoy points (the only points option available) to a 2-bedroom villa.
+I was really hoping, no, I was counting on getting an upgrade from the 1-bedroom I had reserved on Bonvoy points (the only points option available) to a 2-bedroom villa.
 I had read on Trip Advisor that many people were receiving them.
 When I asked about an upgrade, I was told they were no longer able to give upgrades, due to a policy change.
 (Although technically a Marriott property, this villa hotel is part of Marriott’s Vacation Ownership Club, so policies differ regarding upgrades and other Marriott Bonvoy benefits.)

 Their polite decline of my request meant I had to pay a considerable nightly fee to upgrade from my points reservation.
-If you are curious how much, I can’t say – it was enough that I’ve tried to block it out.
+If you are curious how much, I can’t say; it was so much that I’ve blocked it out.
 Note to self: don’t plan your budget assuming you will get a complimentary upgrade.
 That was a costly mistake.
+That said, we were able to get the 2-bedroom suite we required and it was wonderful.

 Maui Accommodation For Midlife Women Travelers